edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 Their idea is to create a desktop environment that is similar to the one that is currently available for the Pop!_OS operating system, but with a different focus.

-System76's objective is to create something that is faster, more customizable, and free of the limitations of the GNOME desktop environment, and let's face it, we're all curious as to how this desktop will look like.
+System76's objective is to create something that is faster, more customizable, and free of the limitations of the GNOME desktop environment, and let's face it, we're all curious how this desktop will look.

 This post will explore how this new desktop environment is shaping up.